amaliujia/StoneDB/README.md

 a. build lock component to keep multi-threading safety.

-b. coding queue structure with mutex and conditional variable.
+b. coding queue structure for threads with mutex and conditional variable.

 c. build fundamental file operations component.